 “The Coast Guard is the oldest naval service,” said Coast Guard Lt. j.g.
 Rachel Johnson, geospatial intelligence analyst.
 “Celebrating our heritage helps us maintain our responsiveness and relevance moving forward.”

 While, the Coast Guard is the smallest of the five military branches, it may be the largest in scope of mission, said Air Force Maj.
-Gen. Linda ‘UV’ Urrutia-Varhall, NGA assistant director of plans.
+Gen. Linda ‘UV’ Urrutia-Varhall, NGA associate director for operations.

 NGA hosts 10 Coast Guardsmen in the ICC where the members manage collection requirements, tasking and facilitating requests for information, and produce imagery and geospatial analysis product for both the Coast Guard and intelligence community partners.